LogoClim: WorldClim in NetLogo

 The datasets are available for download from WorldClim 2.1, but must be converted to ASCII format for compatibility with NetLogo.
 To simplify this workflow, we provide Quarto notebooks with reproducible pipelines for downloading and processing the data.
 These notebooks can be customized to meet specific research needs.

 We also provide example datasets for testing and demonstration.
-These files are available in the model’s OSF repository and are ready to use with LogoClim
+These files are available in the model’s OSF repository and are ready to use with LogoClim.
+To illustrate how LogoClim can be used in practice, we also developed the Logônia model (Vartanian et al., 2025), which showcases its integration into a full NetLogo simulation.

 Acknowledgements

-Finally, we acknowledge the Sustentarea Research and Extension Center at the University of São Paulo (USP), the Department of Science and Technology of the Secretariat of Science, Technology, and Innovation and of the Health Economic-Industrial Complex (SECTICS) of the Ministry of Health of Brazil, and the National Council for Scientific and Technological Development (CNPq) (grant no. 444588/2023-0) for their support in the development of this project.
+We also acknowledge the Sustentarea Research and Extension Center at the University of São Paulo (USP), the Department of Science and Technology of the Secretariat of Science, Technology, and Innovation and of the Health Economic-Industrial Complex (SECTICS) of the Ministry of Health of Brazil, and the National Council for Scientific and Technological Development (CNPq) for their support in the development of this project (grant no. 444588/2023-0).

 The paper ends here.